A Built-in Search feature on Mac Called Spotlight - How to Use?

 - Command and Arrow Up or Arrow Down to jump between categories in search results

 - Command and L - jump to the definition of search item

 - Command and B - opens a web browser with the search item entered in the Spotlight search box

 - Command and C/V - copy/paste functions, same as in Finder

 Basic usage of Spotlight

-This way you can reach not only apps, but also panels from System Preferences without opening the particular folder.
-Files are reachable through Spotlight as well - just type the name of file.
-If there are image type files, you will see a thumbnail on the right while scrolling through the photos.
+This way, you can reach apps and panels from System Preferences without opening the particular folder.
+Files are reachable through Spotlight as well - just type the name of the file.
+If there are image-type files, you will see a thumbnail on the right while scrolling through the photos.